Lawmaker defends legalization of marijuana

-“Embrace that and welcome a new industry because the old industries, coal and steel, a lot of ways are dying — they’re not coming back,” said Sen. Daylin Leach, (D) Delware, Montgomery County.
+“Embrace that and welcome a new industry because the old industries, coal and steel, a lot of ways are dying.
+They’re not coming back,” state Sen. Daylin Leach (D-Delaware/Montgomery) said.

-Firefighter and activist, Will Jones, isn’t quite ready to embrace this new industry.

-“To see a kid — one or two-year-old — that is having seizures in an apartment filled with marijuana smoke — those are things that really impact me,” said Jones, a communications outreach assoicate with Smarter Approach Marijuana.
+“To see a kid, 1- or 2-year-old, that is having seizures in an apartment filled with marijuana smoke, those are things that really impact me,” said Jones, a communications outreach associate with Smarter Approach Marijuana.

-Leach believes his Adult Use Cannabis Bill could make a bigger impact, safely allowing people 21 and over to consume, home-grow and most importantly, right wrongs of the legal system that targets minorities.
+Leach believes his Adult-Use Cannabis Bill could make a bigger impact, safely allowing people 21 and over to consume, home grow, and right wrongs of the legal system that targets minorities.

 “There would be money invested into communities that have been decimated by prohibition, mostly in the form of education funding,” Leach said.